ARLebedevIt/LATTE/README.en.md

 # LATTE

 Just layout according to the Figma layout =)
-The project was started and completed exactly one month after the beginning of my studies: August 30, 2022.
 Made using: HTML and CSS.
 The site is fully responsive.
 At the time, I was inspired by @Media queries and calc formulas.
 Projects like this help track progress.
 ____________________________